-Periodically, the Office of the Alumni Association offers a Maclean House lecture series or web feature.
+Periodically, the Office of Alumni Affairs offers a Maclean House lecture series or web feature.
 These educational programs revolve around a particular theme and feature top faculty from the University.

 Young Adult Literature: Growth, Crossover Appeal and "The Hunger Games"